Frequently Asked Questions

 Where will my child use the bathroom?

-At Mindful Forest School, we teach proper outdoor toileting techniques.
+At Child's Element, we teach proper outdoor toileting techniques.
 We have an area specific for elimination in a privately designated area.
-We have a toileting system of carrying out solid waste, the use of wipes, and hand sanitizer is always used.
-We teach the children that it isn’t always allowed to eliminate outdoors, but at our Forest School, it is okay.
+We have a toileting system of carrying out solid waste, the use of wipes, and hand sanitizer.

 -